 Facilitated Group Dialogues or Workshops

 A customized process by which the ombuds works with representatives of an organization, team, department, program, or work unit to develop a group experience that will facilitate members of the group in communicating and hearing what matters as they seek to plan, problem solve, and even manage or transform conflict collaboratively.

 Referral for Services of the Yeworkwha Belachew Center for Dialogue (YBCD)

 YBCD is a program coordinated by the Office of the Ombudsperson.
-YBCD is supported by four to six trained student interns and 25 or more student, faculty, and staff volunteer mediators who have participated in over 40 hours of Social Justice Mediation and Facilitation training.
+YBCD is supported by more than 25 student, faculty, and staff volunteer mediators who have participated in over 40 hours of Social Justice Mediation and Facilitation training.

 Oberlin Friendship Circle seeks to promote the idea of employing friendship as a guide to any and all relationships.
 With the basic goal for peace and ethics, OFC strongly believes in the foundations of friendship, generosity, equality, and the embracing and appreciation of difference and diversity and political and everyday relations.

 OFC hosts the International Friendship Day at Oberlin College and weekly Persian tea and date sessions in the Lewis House to practice friendship among a warm community.
 For more information, please visit the Oberlin Friendship Initiative Facebook page.